 I have replied to several comments and emails from readers asking them to consult an attorney.
 Guess, what?

 These Highly Educated folks don’t want to spend a DIME to seek professional legal help.
+There are finer aspects of your situation that can’t be answered by friends or forums.

-Example: H1B Employee
+Example: H1B Visa Employee

 Let’s take an H-1B Employee for example.